Gaga: Group Any Gaussians via 3D-aware Memory Bank: Experimental Details

 {\textbf{Sparsely Sampled Replica Dataset.}} For the same 8 scenes as the previous experiment, we randomly sample 30\%, 20\%, 10\%, and 5\% of the total 180 training images, resulting in 54, 36, 18, and 9 training images for each task, respectively.
 The number of test images remains at 180.

-{\textbf{ScanNet Dataset~\cite{scannet}.}} DM-NeRF~\cite{dm_nerf} selects 8 scenes from the entire ScanNet dataset.
+{\textbf{ScanNet Dataset~\citep{scannet}.}} DM-NeRF~\citep{dm_nerf} selects 8 scenes from the entire ScanNet dataset.
 Each scene has approximately 300 images for training and about 100 images for testing.
-We utilize 7 out of the 8 scenes, excluding "scene 0024\_00" due to the subpar 3D reconstruction results in both Gaussian Splatting~\cite{3dgs} and Gaussian Grouping~\cite{gg}.
+We utilize 7 out of the 8 scenes, excluding "scene 0024\_00" due to the subpar 3D reconstruction results in both Gaussian Splatting~\citep{3dgs} and Gaussian Grouping~\citep{gg}.

-{\textbf{MipNeRF 360 Dataset~\cite{mipnerf}.}} We downsample the images by a factor of 4 to accommodate the large size of the original images.
-For novel view synthesis evaluation, we set the sample step at 8, the same as the setting in~\cite{3dgs}.
+{\textbf{MipNeRF 360 Dataset~\citep{mipnerf}.}} We downsample the images by a factor of 4, consistent with the setting in~\citep{gg}, to accommodate the large size of the original images.
+For novel view synthesis evaluation, we set the sample step at 8, the same as the setting in~\citep{3dgs}.

-We employ the official script from Gaussian Splatting~\cite{3dgs} for colmap to acquire camera poses and the initial point cloud.
-Consequently, the actual number of images utilized in the experiment might be lower than expected due to colmap process failures.
-Please refer to Tab.~\ref{tab:scene_name} for the scene names used in the Replica and ScanNet datasets.